Teaching MEDIA LITERACY SKILLS in a Fake News World (Grades K-12)Presented by Kristen Mattson |

 Outstanding Strategies You Can Use Immediately

-- How to recognize and avoid your own biases in discussions with students, staff and parents
+- How to recognize your own biases in news consumption, lesson design, and classroom conversations around media

 - Strategies for reading and researching horizontally and vertically to assess the accuracy of media information